Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 🌳 Decision Tree - “The Overthinking Oracle”

-Decisions Trees asks a lot of questions before getting to a decision.
+Decision Trees ask a lot of questions before getting to a decision.

 Imagine that you’re trying to decide whether to go out for ice cream.
 What are you going to do?
 You’ll probably ask a series of questions: